How to Select Visible Cells in Excel (5 Quick Tricks)

 pressing CTRL+ENTER to insert formula to all visible cells in selected range

-• It will apply the formula to all visible cells in the selected range.
+The formula is applied to all visible cells in the selected range.

 select visible cells to enter formula in excel

-• You can unhide the rows to confirm that just the visible cells get the formula in them.
+• Unhide the rows to confirm that just the visible cells were affected.

 hidden cells are deprived of the formula